 Do the painting yourself

 This can be one of the biggest money savers when it comes to decorating a house.
-Yes, it is long but it is so simple to do that couldn’t imagine paying someone to do it.
-All you will need is the paint for your choice, good quality paint brushes and rolls, masquing tape, some protective material for the floor and furniture (I used old bed sheets) and cleaning products (because trust me, there will be spillages).
+Yes, it is long but it is so simple to do that I couldn’t imagine paying someone else to do it.
+All you will need is the paint of your choice, good quality paint brushes and rolls, masquing tape, some protective material for the floor and furniture (I used old bed sheets) and cleaning products (because trust me, there will be spillages).

 When we moved into our house I knew I wanted to repaint all the bedrooms and add a couple of statement walls.
 It took a lot of time and elbow grease.
 Painting at 10pm a week before my wedding wasn’t exactly my definition of fun, but I am so proud I did it.
 It was a great way for me to ‘bond’ with the house and an amazing arm workout!

 Not a time saver but definitely a big money one!
 If you have your mind set on very specific furniture items that are quite pricey, spend a bit of time looking for a dupe.
 It may take you months like it did for my corridor’s mirror but you will be so happy to have saved money you won’t even care.